jeff-winn/homebridge-automower-platform/docs/_getting_started/step-3-configuring-the-mower.md

 {% include lightbox.html src="/assets/images/automower-always-on-schedule.png" title="An example of the Automower being always on" class="thumbnail-25" %}

-Because the mower is configured to always run, the button in HomeKit will actually control whether the mower should be mow the yard or go back to the charge station.
+Because the mower is configured to always run, the button in HomeKit will actually control whether the mower should mow the yard or go back to the charge station.